 Where and When does Glen Abbey Toastmasters meet?

-We meet at Holy Trinity Secondary School on Wednesdays at 7:30 pm from September to June.
+We meet at Glen Abbey United Church (Oakville) on Wednesdays at 7:30 pm from September to June.
 Click here for more information.

 What Happens at a Meeting?

 A typical meeting consists of 4 major segments.
 The chairperson conducts the Opening session (including introduction of officers & guests, Table Topics, Toast and Point of View).
 This is then followed by the Business session (minutes, officer reports, and practice in parliamentary procedure).
 After the recess, the Toastmaster is in charge of the Prepared Speech portion including the award presentation, while the General Evaluator conducts the Evaluation segment.
 Click here for more information